-The tests should be done twice, with an interval of at least twelve weeks between each test.
+The tests should be done twice, at least 12 weeks apart and at least 6 weeks after a miscarriage.

-This is because aPL can occur just for a short time because of infection (e.g. chickenpox) or some medicines (e.g. phenytoin).
+This is because aPL can occur just for a short time because of infection or some medicines.

 Another reason for repeating the test is that antibody levels vary over time.